matteomenapace/hacking-games-with-verbs/presentation.md

 ![Irrelevant differences](images/presentation/representation.jpg)

 Women and minorities are rarely featured, and we can spot that quite easily.
-But we need **literacy** for the more subtle implications, not just whether or not you can play as a black girl, but how is the experience of playing in this role.
+But let's look at the more subtle implications, not just whether or not you can play as a black girl, but **how is the experience of playing in this role**.

 Take [The Sims](http://en.wikipedia.org/wiki/The_Sims), which allows all sort of skin colours and some gender orientation outside the binary norm.
 Yet these differences are irrelevant to the gameplay, as the system of the game doesn't really take them into account: you have the same career and friendship opportunities regardless of your identity.

-Your ethnic background is flattened to a single, insignificant variable.
+Your ethnic background is flattened to a single, insignificant variable. -->

-# What makes games different than linear media?
+## What makes games different than linear media?

 > If I throw a ball at you, I don’t expect you to drop it and wait until it starts telling stories.